 Apart from upholding the laws, the LAPD is must follow the laws of the land.
 This means that employees cannot be discriminated against.
 Title VII of the Civil Rights Act makes it unlawful for employers to discriminate against employees for characteristics which are intrinsic to their person.
 It is unlawful to discriminate against employees because of their race, color, country of origin, sex, religion, age, disability, genetic information, and sexual orientation.
 The state of California also makes it illegal for employers to act against an employee’s gender identity/expression.

-The California Employment Attorneys Group is here to protect your rights, and get you the compensation to which you are entitled.
+The California Labor Law Employment Attorneys Group is here to protect your rights, and get you the compensation to which you are entitled.